Casey Fields, VIC

 As for the drainage outlet, a solution has been designed to allow the outlet to store and discharge the water flow without creating any disruptions on site.
 Some storage capacity has been created along the drainage system leading to the outlet, allowing the water to get through the pipe under the road, but no faster than it previously could.

-While the Team 11 bid was unsuccessful (the winning bids went to MacArthur FC and the Western United FC) City of Casey delivered a first-class sport facility for their growing community consisting of four elite Fields of Plays; three synthetic turf and one natural turf (hybrid) pitches.
+While the Team 11 bid was unsuccessful (the winning bids went to MacArthur FC and the Western United FC) the City of Casey delivered a first-class sport facility for their growing community consisting of four elite Fields of Plays; three synthetic turf and one natural turf (hybrid) pitches.

 Aerial view of the Casey Fields soccer Centre of Excellence.